daniloprates/daniloprates.github.io/_projects/2016-brand42-alfa.md

 hidden: true
 ---
 Alfa is a fin tech company based in UK.
 Their new website was conceived by Brand42.
-The development used CraftCMS and advanced CSS techniques, along with MaterializeCSS.
+The development used CraftCMS and advanced CSS techniques, along with Materialize CSS.